 In this context, a reference Smart Venue to consider is Nokia Arena, in Tampere (Finland).
 Opened in December 2021, Nokia Arena will host over a million visitors annually and is the main venue for the 2022 IIHF Ice Hockey World Championship.
-The venue has up to 15,000 seats and will be a home for innovative digital experiences various major sports, culture entertainment events and conferences.
-Offering state-of-the-art experiences at scale for customers of all ages and nationalities.
+The venue has up to 15,000 seats and will be a home for innovative digital experiences and major sports, various culture and entertainment events and conferences. state-of-the-art Offering digital experiences at scale for customers of all ages and nationalities.
 Nokia Arena's digital screens altogether encompass 1.2 billion pixels, creating a highly immersive customer experience.
 The venue has also 5G and LTE connectivity for the audience and to support the needs for each event.